KSiXing/Crash-Courses/Crash Course - Python3/README.md

 ### What is it?
 - Reduces all values in an iterable down to a single value based on the given function
+- Need to import from `functools` package first

 ### How it works